UMGW 25x17x8 [M5] GW / N38

 - The ability for precise shaping or customization to specific needs – neodymium magnets can be produced in various forms and dimensions, which enhances their versatility in applications.

-- Wide application in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical devices or very modern machines.
+- Wide application in the industry of new technologies – are utilized in hard drives, electric motors, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets: